This is a rush transcript from "The Journal Editorial Report," July 18, 2009. This copy may not be in its final form and may be updated.

 GIGOT: Time for our "Hits and Misses" of the week.

-That is it for this week's edition of "The Journal Editorial Report."
+That's it this week's edition of "The Journal Editorial Report."
 Thanks to my panel and to all of you for watching.

 I'm Paul Gigot.
 We hope to see you right here next week.